andrewbaxter/wongus/readme.md

 3. Create `index.html` (and `style.css` and `script.js` and any other assets - you _must_ have `index.html` though), and add any other assets you want: images, fonts
 4. Run `wongus /path/to/your/dir`

+There's an example config dir in `example/` - try it out with `wongus ./example/`!

 # Javascript API